Quantum Markovian master equations: resonance theory shows validity for all time scales

 where $P(L_\s=e)$ is the eigenprojection of $L_\s$ associated to the eigenvalue $e$ and $P_\r = |\Omega_\r\rangle\langle \Omega_\r|$.
 Since $e$ is an isolated eigenvalue of $L_{0,\theta}$, analytic perturbation theory implies that for small $\lambda$, $e$ splits into $\le m_e$ eigenvalues $\epsilon_e^{(s)}(\lambda)$, $s=1,2,\ldots$ (the added up multiplicity equaling $m_e$), which are analytic at $\lambda=0$ and have the expansion

 The corrections $a_e^{(s)}$ can be calculated by perturbation theory \footnote{ In principle, there are $O(\lambda)$ correction terms given by $P_e I_\theta P_e$, but this operator vanishes for the interactions we consider.}.
-They are the eigenvalues of the {\em level shift operator} (second order analytic perturbation theory)
+They are the eigenvalues of the {\em level shift operator}